 Alternative Spirit Magazine is an independent, quarterly, Australian publication for anyone who has an “alternative spirit”.
-Though its headquarters is in Victoria, Alternative Spirit doesn’t have a distinctly Victorian perspective, and appeals to Pagans and people of other alternative spiritualities all over Australia and perhaps even New Zealand.
+Though its headquarters are in Victoria, Alternative Spirit doesn’t have a distinctly Victorian perspective and appeals to Pagans and people of other alternative spiritualities all over Australia and perhaps even New Zealand.

 The theme for the glossy, 30-page Winter issue of Water, captured on the cover with the beautiful illustration of a diving mermaid by Claudia Feher.
 Alternative Spirit opens with “To Know the Element of Water” by Frances Billinghurst, author of Dancing the Sacred Wheel: A Journey through the Southern Sabbats.
 She explores a mythic and mystic history of Water as a building block of the Universe and of magick.